OceanGlidersCommunity/OG-format-user-manual/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Approved by at least two members of the committee?
 - [ ] There were modifications after the review approvals?
-If so, please as reviewers to update their review.
+If so, please ask reviewers to update their review.
 - [ ] Proponents and moderador should explicitly agree that it is ready to to merge.